Toronto Santa Claus Parade: Funding issues

+government, but an increase in costs and decrease in corporate sponsorship since the COVID-19 pandemic resulted in a projected shortfall.
+Subsequent to the announcement of the parade's financial difficulties, an initial $75,000 was raised from the public and the city government contributed $100,000 to the event, with Prime Minister Justin Trudeau promising that the federal government would also contribute, which would be the first time all three levels of government provided funding.
+Parade CEO Clay Charters told CBC News "all of our fundraising right now and our efforts with corporate sponsorship and these conversations we've been having with the various levels of government are all about ensuring that the parade has a foundation from which we can operate into the new year and begin planning."

 Broadcasting

 From 1952 to 1981, CBC Television broadcast the parade.
 The parade aired on CFRB radio from the 1930s through the 1950s and then on CBC Radio.
-CHFI-FM is the current radio broadcaster having taken over from CBC Radio in the 1980s.
+CHFI-FM is an official sponsor of the parade and its current radio broadcaster having taken over from CBC Radio in the 1980s.
 In 1973, the parade received its first French-language television broadcast on Télé-Métropole.
 The broadcast was hosted by the puppets from the francophone children's series Nic et Pic.

-Global carried the parade in Canada and made its feed available in several other countries, including New Zealand, Ireland and Norway, primarily by broadcasters owned by or affiliated with Global's parent company CanWest between 1984 and 2009.
+Global carried the parade from 1984 to 2009.

 On April 6, 2010, it was announced that CTV had acquired the rights to the parade, with the telecast airing on CTV and CP24.
+From 2010 until 2023, the parade was streamed live on CP24's website and then broadcast nationally as an early evening special on a tape delayed basis on CTV, in early December.

+The 2024 edition of the parade was the first to be streamed live on YouTube.
+The livestream was anchored by CHFI hosts Pooja Handa and Gurdeep Ahluwalia.

+Rights to the 2025 parade were acquired by Rogers Sports & Media which will air the event on Citytv.

+Foreign coverage

-In the United States, the Toronto Santa Claus Parade was one of several formerly featured by CBS as part of its All American Thanksgiving Day Parade special, which featured coverage of the Macy's Thanksgiving Day Parade in New York City, as well as pre-recorded coverage from other major Christmas and Thanksgiving holiday parades in the United States.
-This aspect has since been dropped, and the special has served as an unofficial telecast of the Macy's parade only.
+In the United States, the Toronto Santa Claus Parade was one of several formerly featured by CBS as part of its All American Thanksgiving Day Parade special, which featured unofficial coverage of the Macy's Thanksgiving Day Parade in New York City, as well as pre-recorded coverage from other major Christmas and Thanksgiving holiday parades in the United States.
+This aspect has since been dropped, and the special has since only covered the Macy's parade.

+The Global Television Network made its feed of the parade available in several other countries, including New Zealand, Ireland and Norway, primarily by broadcasters owned by or affiliated with Global's parent company CanWest between 1984 and 2009.
+From 1989 to 1991, the parade was also broadcast in the Soviet Union, leading to Russia being invited to participate in the parade in 1991.